greggersaurus/OpenSteamController/README.md

 ## [Firmware](./Firmware/)

-The work in this directory is geared towards a completely custom firwmare for the main LPC11U37 chip that will act a development environment for interfacing with the peripherals available on the Steam Controller hardware.
-This firmware also acts as a jumping off point for using the Steam Controller hardware for other purposes (i.e. to act as a wired controller for the Nintendo Switch).
+The work in this directory is geared towards creating a completely custom firwmare build for the Steam Controller.
+This project can be configured to have the controller act as a devleopment system that allows for querying peripherals and exploring or verifying system bejaviors.
+Additionally the project can be configured for more practical purpose, such as behaving like a wired Nintendo Switch controller.

 ## [Jingle](./Jingle)

-The work in this directory is geared towards granting the ability to customize the Jingle played on the Steam Controller haptics on power on and power off.
+The work in this directory is geared towards creating a user friendly way to customize what Jingles are when the Steam Controller starts up and shuts down.

 ## [USB Configuration](./UsbConfiguration)

-Steam offers the ability to change certain configuration options for a Steam Controller (i.e. change LED brightness, change jingle to one of a few pre-defined options).
+Steam offers the ability to change certain configuration options for a Steam Controller (i.e. change LED brightness, change which Jingle will be played from system memory).
 This directory contains work for understanding, reproducing and, maybe, expanding upon this functionality.